LAST MINUTE MUSICIANS BLOG

 3. Learn the ideal amount of hashtags for each social media platform

-It’s important to remember that there’s a 140 character limit on twitter, and although there’s no limit, it’s not worth wasting too much of this precious character usage on hashtags.
-2-3 hashtags is ideal, but remember the quality of the post, and it’s content, comes first.
+It’s important to remember that there’s a 280 character limit on X (formerly Twitter), so it’s not worth wasting too much of this precious character usage on hashtags.
+1-2 hashtags is ideal, but remember the quality of the post, and its content, comes first.

 Instagram